The aim of the Northern Ireland Curriculum is to:

 This project proved to be both exciting and a great success in helping pupils develop a wide range of transferable skills and positively impacted on their confidence and self-esteem.

-Due to this success we intend to continue our involvement with this project.
-Also from September 2008 the High School is becoming involved in Co-Operation Northern Ireland, with St. Colman’s High School, Ballynahinch, as our partner school.
-We will keep you updated on our progress in this project and any other new and exciting events.
+Due to this success we have continued our involvement with this project.
+From September 2008 the High School was involved in Co-Operation Northern Ireland, with St. Colman’s High School, Ballynahinch, as our partner school.

 Learning for Life and Work (LLW)